 Note: Check your manual first, as some manufacturers advise against using vinegar to clean certain models.

-Do scrape off any large bits of food residue though, otherwise they'll accumulate in your dishwasher.
+But do scrape off any large bits of food residue, otherwise they'll accumulate in your dishwasher.

 Run out of dishwashing tablets?
 Turn up the heat and do a wash with plain water.